 - Launch the Firefox browser, and go to the about:preferences#privacy page.

-- Within that, select Standard Mode and click on the Reload All tabs button.
+- Within that, select Standard Mode and click the Reload All tabs button.

-- When the tabs reload, try accessing the desired website and verify whether the Firefox not loading pages issue has been fixed.
+- When the tabs reload, try accessing the desired website.

 - Head over to the Start menu and search Apps & Features.